ProjectD-AI/llama_inference/README_en.md

 <br>

 ### Feature
-- __Int8 Inference__ Supports int8 inference with the bitsandbytes library, and adds batch inference compared to the LM inference script in tencentpretrain.
+- __Int8 Inference__ Support int8 inference with the bitsandbytes library, and adds batch inference compared to the LM inference script in tencentpretrain.
 - __Optimized Inference__ Added cache for key and value in Multi-head Attention, requiring only the newly generated token to be input for each inference.
-- __LLM Multi-Gpu Inference__ Supports tensor parallel multi-gpu inference.
+- __LLM Multi-Gpu Inference__ Support tensor parallel multi-gpu inference.
-- __Microservices__ To be continued.
+- __Microservices__ Support simple flask microservices.
 - __LoRA model Inference__ To be continued.

 tips: need cuda.